lmarkus/lmarkus.github.io/_posts/2014-12-29-Grunt-Sanity.md

 ##Shared configuration
 Starting with Grunt@0.4.6 you can now use `config.merge()` ([Documentation](http://gruntjs.com/api/grunt.config#grunt.config.merge)) inside a gruntfile, to incrementally set-up the configuration for your build.

-To illustrate with an overly simple example, let's take this app as a starting point:
+To illustrate with an overly simple example, let's take this project as a starting point:
 <pre>
 +-Gruntfile.js
 |